International School Ibadan: History

-ISI is well known for socials, extra-curricular activities like the international soiree (an event which comes up once every two years).
-The International soiree is an evening where all the nationalities represented among staff and students display the food, clothing and other material aspects of culture for sale with the objective of raising money for the less privileged.
-The Charity walk is another event that students use to raise money for the less privileged.
+ISI runs social and extra-curricular activities such as the biannual international soiree, an evening where all the nationalities represented among staff and students display the food, clothing and other material aspects of culture for sale to raise money for the less-privileged, and the Charity walk.

-Service to mankind is embedded in the culture of ISI.

-Academically, it originally followed the British system of five years to preparation for Ordinary Level (General Certificate of Education) and West African School Certificate Examinations; with another two years in the sixth form to prepare for Advanced level (General Certificate of Education) and Higher School Certificate examinations.
+Academically, it originally followed the British system of five years to preparation for Ordinary Level (General Certificate of Education) and West African School Certificate Examinations, with another two years in the sixth form to prepare for Advanced level (General Certificate of Education) and Higher School Certificate examinations.
 As a result of the introduction of the 6-3-3-4 Nigerian educational system introduced in the late eighties, it runs the mandatory six years of secondary school education, in addition to preparing students for international exams like the annual IGCSE 'O' Levels and Cambridge 'A' level exams.
 For many years, it has offered preparation for the International Baccalaureate.

 Although it now follows the 6-3-3-4 system of Nigerian education, many of the students continue to prepare for international examinations.
-The then Principal, Dr. M.B.
-Malik, worked assiduously towards the resuscitation of the Cambridge 'A' Level programme in September 2011 and the programme is waxing stronger and stronger till this day.
+Dr. M.B.
+Malik worked assiduously as principal towards the resuscitation of the Cambridge 'A' Level programme in September 2011, which continues.

 The School celebrated its golden jubilee in October 2013.